NY1—January 3, 2018

 Billups interviewed HSS chief of Spine Service Frank Schwab, MD, who offered his perspective on spinal cord stimulation.

 "Many patients come and are considering dorsal column stimulation in lieu of surgery, or in lieu of other treatments.
 But if there is a clearly diagnosed problem that can be treated or fixed definitively with another procedure, then I think that’s probably a better approach."

-Watch the full segment at ny1.com.
+This segment originally appeared at ny1.com.
 This aired during the January 3, 2018 broadcast.